AHRQ-CDS/CQL-Testing-Framework/README.md

 You must [install Node.js](https://nodejs.org/en/download/) to use the CQL Testing Framework.
 Node.js 8.x is confirmed to work, but more recent releases may also work.

+You must also [install cql-execution](https://github.com/cqframework/cql-execution), a Node.js library for executing CQL expressions, in whatever project where you are using `cql-testing`.
+The reason for this requirement is to allow users of `cql-testing` to select the [version of cql-execution](https://www.npmjs.com/package/cql-execution) that best suites their needs.

 ### Integrating the CQL Testing Framework

 The CQL Testing Framework is a [Node.js module](https://nodejs.org/api/modules.html).
 You can integrate the CQL Testing Framework into a Node.js project by declaring a dependency on `cql-testing` in the `package.json` file.
+As noted above, you must also declare a dependency on whichever version of `cql-execution` which best suites your needs.
 See below for an example.

 ### Typical Project Structure